 General Course Information

-Course Code NURSING 7207 Course Clinical Nursing Practice IV Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive Available for Study Abroad and Exchange N Restrictions Available to M.Clin Nurs students only Course Description This course will provide opportunity to consolidate nursing practice in caring for patients in all health care settings.
+Course Code NURSING 7207 Course Clinical Nursing Practice IV Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive Available for Study Abroad and Exchange N Prerequisites NURSING 7206 Restrictions Master of Clinical Nursing Course Description This course will provide opportunity to consolidate nursing practice in caring for patients in all health care settings.
 Students will have the opportunity to begin to learn how to practice in accordance with the NMBA National Nursing Competency Standards for the Registered Nurse.